AARP Eye Center

-After roughly two years, many companies that switched to working fully remote during the COVID-19 pandemic are now asking employees to return to the office.
-Companies ranging from Microsoft and Google to American Express and Citigroup have announced their plans to welcome employees back to their (in-office) desks either full or part time.
+With the end of the COVID-19 public health emergency on May 11, many companies that have been working remote or hybrid during the pandemic are now asking employees to return to the office.
+Companies ranging from Microsoft and Google to American Express and local small businesses already have welcomed employees back to their (in-office) desks either full or part time.

-But heading back to the office is going to require some adjustments for many employees.
+But heading back to the office requires some adjustments for many employees.
 If you’re returning to the office on either a full-time or hybrid schedule, here are 10 ways to prepare yourself for the change.

 1. Get to know your company's COVID policies